 The benefits of these two media are:

-- they allow businesses to deliver a 15 – 60 second message and can gain trust in consumers.
+- They allow businesses to deliver a 15 to 60-second message and can gain trust in consumers.